vkeenan/ai-gateway/README.md

 ### OpenAI Setup

-You first need to get an OpenAI API key and then configure Salesforce to use it properly.
-This involes create a Named Credential and an External Credential.
-Once we enter the OpenAI keys into Salesforce, they will be safe and cannot be retrieved.
+You need to get an OpenAI API key and then configure Salesforce to use it properly.
+This involes creatin a Named Credential and an External Credential.
+Once we enter the OpenAI keys into Salesforce, they will be safe and cannot be retrieved or copied to your local machine.

 #### Get OpenAI API Key and Organization ID

 1. Go to <https://platform.openai.com/> and sign up for an API account.
 You can get a free tier account, but you will be restricted in the number of api calls you can make.
-And you'll be restricted to the davinci-003 model.
+And you'll be restricted to the gpt-3.5-turbo model.
 2. Visit <https://platform.openai.com/account/api-keys> and generate a new key for this project.
 Keep it in a safe place, and don't put it in any repository.
 3. Visit <https://platform.openai.com/account/org-settings> and copy the Organization ID.
 You'll need this later.

 #### Create External Credential

-This is the rather lengthy procedure for storing the OpenAI API Key in Salesforce.
+This is the rather lengthy procedure for storing the OpenAI API Key and Org ID in Salesforce.
 It is necessary because Named Credentials do not support custom authentication parameters.
-So, we have to create an External Credential to store the API key and then reference that credential in the Named Credential.
+So, we have to create an External Credential to store the API key and then reference the External Credential in the Named Credential.
+I managed to pre-load part of the External Credential in the GitHub metadata, but the rest needs to set up manually.
 Here is the Salesforce documentation: <https://help.salesforce.com/s/articleView?id=sf.external_services_define_named_credential.htm>.

-##### Begin Creating External Credential

-1. Open your scratch org.
-Use the command `make open` to open the scratch org in your browser.
-1. Enter "named" in the Setup Quick Find box and select Named Credentials.
-1. Click External Credentials.
-1. Click New External Credential.
-1. Enter "OpenAI" for the Label and Name.
-1. Select "Custom" for Authentication Protocol.
-1. Click Save.

 ##### Create Permission Set Mapping

-1. Click on new new OpenAI credential you just created.
-1. Click New on Permission Set Mappings.
-1. Click in the Permission Set field and then pick the "Prompt Engineering" permission set.
+1. Click on down arrow in the Actions column next to Prompt Engineering and select Edit.
-1. Leave Sequence Number and Identity Type as-is.
 1. Click Add on Authentication Parameters.
 1. Under Parameter 1, enter "apiKey" for the Name.
 1. Enter the OpenAI API key you generated in the previous section for the Value.